kertavax/kertavax.github.io/_posts/2017-04-13-little-bookcase-publications.markdown

 <img src="https://dl.dropboxusercontent.com/s/2p9pvnn64lxtw3w/little-bookcase-detail-3.jpg?dl=0" alt="">

-Further insights were gained from the field of organizational development, studies of role performativity and play theory along with an iterative research-oriented design process.
+Further insights were gained from the field of organizational development, studies of role performance and play theory along with an iterative research-oriented design process.
 As a part of the Master of Design project for Digital Futures at <span class="post-smcps">ocad</span> University, the aim for “Little Bookcase Publications” was to explore what fundamental processes and elements of Holacracy might be extracted to fit an introductory game to ease the learning of the method.

 <img src="https://dl.dropboxusercontent.com/s/qmh6efvikrw8f0z/little-bookcase-detail-4.jpg?dl=0" alt="">